-After a stint at the NZ Herald, Susan Wood moved into TV in the 80s.
-Since then she has anchored news, election coverage, her own interview show (Today Live) and was an originating host on Breakfast (with Mike Hosking).
-She was also the first Australian correspondent for ONE News.
-After Paul Holmes’ departure for Prime, she hosted Close Up for two years.
-In 2013 she began presenting political show Q+A.
+After a stint at The NZ Herald, Susan Wood moved into television in the 1980s.
+There she would anchor the news and election coverage, present her own interview show (Today Live) and was one of the original hosts on Breakfast (alongside Mike Hosking).
+She was also the first Australian correspondent for One News.
+After Paul Holmes’ departure for Prime, Wood hosted prime time show Close Up for two years.
+In 2013 she began a stint as presenter of political show Q+A.

 In this clip the Holmes show celebrates 15 years on air with a montage of the most notable moments on the show to that point.
 Memorable clips include chatting with Queen Elizabeth; being kissed by Eve van Grafhorst and Kiri Te Kanawa; Jonah Lomu crying; and Dennis Conner's infamous walkout from the opening episode.
 Famous guests include Ruby Wax, Geoffrey Palmer, Margaret Thatcher, Rachel Hunter, Sir Peter Blake and many others.
 Holmes ran for a further six months before it ended in November 2004.

 In this tribute to veteran broadcaster Angela D'Audney — broadcast soon after her death in 2002 — colleagues and friends recall her tenacity and confidence.
 After nearly 40 years working in television, D'Audney earned the title of New Zealand's "first lady of broadcasting".
 D'Audney was 18 when she joined the NZ Broadcasting Corporation as an announcer in 1962; she went onto become one of the country's first female TV newsreaders.
 She recalls losing jobs, the thrill of reading live news and the scandal she faced when she appeared topless in 1982 TV drama The Venus Touch.